Frequently Asked Questions

 Some public computers (at libraries or public schools, for example) will not allow you to install this software without special permission.
 Speak to your local technical personnel to allow you to install this software snippet on a public computer.

-Though our online classroom is equipped for two-way voice (VIP) and video, we find that there are too many distractions if we turn on all the bells and whistles.
+Though our online classroom is equipped for two-way voice (VoIP) and video, we find that there are too many distractions if we turn on all the bells and whistles.
 Students only need to have computer speakers or a headset to hear the instructor's voice for most classes unless otherwise noted.
 Students will communicate during class using through chat that may be visible to other students at the instructor's discussion.